Filip-2002/AI-live-camera/README.md

 ## 🚀 Setup

-if you have any problems scroll down to ⚠️ Notes
+If you have any problems scroll down to - `⚠️ Notes`

 1. Clone the repository:
    ```bash